Oshantha-Perera/personal-finance-analysis/README.md

 ---

 ### Tools Used
-- Excel (data cleaning and analysis)
+- Excel (data cleaning and analysis with Pivot tables)
-- Power BI (data visualization and dashboard development)

 ---